Where to Eat in Madrid: The Ultimate Guide

 Palos de la Frontera

 Just south of Atocha train station, the residential neighborhood of Palos de la Frontera is often overlooked by visitors to the city.
-But that doesn’t mean it’s not worth your time!
+But that doesn’t mean it’s not worth your time.
+Hear us out.

-If you’re looking for a bit of an off-the-beaten-path experience within walking distance to the Reina Sofia, the Prado, and Lavapiés, Palos de la Frontera is calling your name.
+If you’re looking for a bit of an off-the-beaten-path experience within walking distance to the Reina Sofía and the Prado museums, and Lavapiés, Palos de la Frontera is calling your name.
 You won’t find any tourist traps here—just genuine, authentic spots that cater to madrileños.

-One standout in this neck of the woods is the legendary Bodegas Rosell, which is a true triple threat: It’s been open since 1920, is one of the best wine bars in Madrid, and serves some pretty legendary croquetas to boot.
+One standout in this neck of the woods is the legendary Bodegas Rosell (Calle del Gral.
+Lacy, 14), which is a true triple threat: It’s been open since 1920, is one of the best wine bars in Madrid, and serves some pretty legendary croquetas to boot.
 For a more modern interpretation of Spanish cuisine, check out Hermanos Valdivieso.

 Several croquettes on a white plate, with a glass of vermouth visible in the background.